-Looking For a New Mazda CX-5 in your area?
+Looking for a Used CX-5 in your area?

 Average User Score

 4.3 ⁄ 5 stars

 Based on 7 reviews